R2RO1234/Connect-4-game-solver/README.md

 ```
 If start_server.cmd does not work run ./start_server.cmd instead.

 start_server builds the frontend and starts the server.
-If your frontend is already built (npm run dev), just use
+If your frontend is already built (npm run build), just use
 ```
 fastapi dev server.py
 ```

-Frontend:
+When server is live, go to http://127.0.0.1:8000.

+### running frontend for development:
 ```
 cd frontend
 npm run dev
 ```

-When server is live, go to http://127.0.0.1:8000.